dustinpfister/blog_posts/_posts/js-math-random.md

 ## 2 - Range and Math random

 So then there is just calling the main random method, and then there is plugging the value into some very simple expressions to get some kind of number from zero upwards.
 However there is then using math.random in various other expressions that have to do with getting a number that is within a range.
+There is starting out with just a basic example, but then there is maybe running into some problems that have to do with rounding rather than getting a float value.
+I will be getting into the subject of rounding in depth in a later section in this post, but the main focus in this section will be on the subject of dealing with a random range between and in some cases including a min and max value.

 ### 2.1 - Basic range example